xthemadgenius/btcrec-cli/docs/Extract_Scripts.md

 Without access to the rest of your wallet file, it is impossible the decrypted header information could ever lead to a loss of funds.

-### Limitations ###

-As mentioned in the [Usage for Armory](#usage-for-armory) section, the address and private key extracted from Armory wallets does put that one address at risk, and might also put other funds in that wallet at risk.